What Home Improvements Add Value

 Home renovations can generally be expected to yield a 70% return on investment, according to home renovation lending platform RenoFi.
 However, this number varies greatly depending on the specific type of project you are undertaking.

-See also Harry Potter Crafts For Your Room
+See also Birthday Gift For Your Dad

 Which Home Improvements Add Value Before Selling?